rukor/I-D/httpbis-tcp/draft.md

 ## Close Idle Connections

-Keeping open connections around for subsequent connection re-use is key for many HTTP clients' performance.
-The value of an existing connection quickly degrades and already after a few minutes the chance that a connection will successfully get re-used by a web browser is slim.
+Keeping open connections around for subsequent connection reuse is key for many HTTP clients' performance.
+The value of an existing connection quickly degrades and after only a few minutes the chance that a connection will successfully get reused by a web browser is slim.

 ## Tail Loss Probes